Pack less, and become unattached to possessions.

 Day Travel Bags

-Whatever type of bag you choose, consider tucking in a lightweight, highly-compressible day travel bag (daypack).
+Whatever type of primary bag you choose, consider tucking in a lightweight, highly-compressible day travel bag (daypack).
 On leisure travels, this gives you the ability to leave the main bag at your hotel, B&B, pension, or station locker, and carry your around-town necessities (rain jacket, sweater, water bottle, guidebooks, etc.) in the daypack.

-Many business travellers find such a bag equally useful: it can, for example, provide a convenient place to keep items that you will use during the flight separate from everything else, allowing you to quickly remove them from your main bag before storing the latter in the overhead compartment.
-When not in use, a daypack of the type I recommend takes up very little space in one's bag (some of the more compressible bags come with separate stuff pouches, though I prefer to simply pack them flat when not in use, thereby reducing hassle and saving weight).Daypacks tend to be a more personal choice than other bags, thus it's not as easy to suggest an "ideal" solution.
-Some people want an unobtrusive bag with modest carrying capacity, while others prefer to keep their options open with a more generous amount of storage space.
-Some want lots of compartments and bottle holders, while others crave a single unconstrained space.
+Many business travellers find such a bag equally useful: it can, for example, provide a convenient place to keep items to be used during the flight separate from everything else, allowing you to quickly remove them from your main bag before storing the latter in the overhead compartment.
+When not in use, a daypack of the type I recommend takes up very little space in one's bag (some of the more compressible bags come with separate stuff pouches, though I prefer to simply pack them flat, thereby reducing hassle and saving weight).

 Recommended Day Travel Bags

-In their attempts to meet the dual goals of compressibility and reduced weight, the bags I suggest are not as rugged as many that you can buy, or festooned with as many "features" (neither are they as expensive), though they are surprisingly strong for their weight.
+In their attempts to meet the dual goals of compressibility and reduced weight, the bags I suggest here are not as rugged as many that you can buy, or festooned with as many "features" (neither are they as expensive), though they are surprisingly strong for their weight.
 Unlike the main bags I recommend, they are unlikely to last a lifetime, though will provide many years of valuable service for those who travel lightly.

 REI also makes a couple of very nice packs in this style (albeit more than 50% heavier): their "Flash 18" and "Stuff Travel" models.